openedx/course-discovery/README.rst

 .. |Codecov| image:: http://codecov.io/github/edx/course-discovery/coverage.svg?branch=master
 .. _Codecov: http://codecov.io/github/edx/course-discovery?branch=master

-The Course Discovery API an data aggregator with several purposes:
+The Course Discovery API is a data aggregator with several purposes:

 1. Allow external parties to access data about Courses in an OpenEdX installation from a single central location (no matter which the system of record for that